Investment Casting Process

 - For casting of intricate shapes, the solid wax-patterns (sometimes made of small sizes) which are made in Aluminium dies are now assembled to give the desired casting at the end of the process.
 The patterns are attached or joint using adhesive to build a good structure.

 - The structures (wax-patterns) are assembled in sprues.
-The sprues are long rod-like object where the wax patterns are mounted on.
-Sprues assist in mass production of castings.
+The sprues are the long rod-like object where the wax patterns are mounted on.
+Sprues assist in the mass production of castings.
 Note that the arrangement in sprues can be ignored and manual casting process used.

 - The coating above is then dusted or sprinkled with sand.
 The dusting must carefully be done so that all coated parts are touched.
 The sand is a fine one.
 Dusting with fine sand is conducted to increase the strength of the coating.

 - The coat is dried.
 The drying makes the mixture of the slurry and the fine stronger.
-Again, the drying results to formation of shell around the wax pattern.
+Again, the drying results to formation of a shell around the wax pattern.

 - The shell is coated with slurry and also dusted with fine sand or fireclay.

 - The wax-pattern contained in the shell is de-waxed.
 De-waxing is the process of removing the wax contained in the shell mould.
-It is a two step process.
+It is a two-step process.
 First, the assembly is dipped into hot water so that the wax melts and get removed.
 The second step is heating the shell in an oven; where it is heated to higher temperature.
 In this second medium, the waxes that were not removed by dipping in hot water automatically get lost; which leads to the name lost-wax process.
 The heating can take up to three hours so that after removal of the wax the ceramics mould also gets heated and any moisture in the mould gets removed.

 - When the wax is lost, what is left is the ceramics shell or ceramics mould.
-Molten metal which is heated in induction furnace is poured into the mould and left to solidify.
+The molten metal which is heated in induction furnace is poured into the mould and left to solidify.
 The poured molten metal when solidified takes the shape of the mould.
 The pouring of the metal into the shell takes place in a special chamber and after the setup is placed in a vacuum.

-- Immediately after solidification of the metal in the shell mould, the result is subjected to vibrator.
+- Immediately after solidification of the metal in the shell mould, the result is subjected to a vibrator.
 During the vibration, the ceramics mould breaks out through cracking and the casting left.
 At times, if all the shells fail to crack out, it is subjected to blasting cabinet where the remaining particles are removed.

 - After the casting is made, it is subjected to cleaning operation.
 The cleaning process includes fettling and machining operation.
 Any unwanted parts formed on the main casting are cut out and smooth surface maintained.

-- Finally, inspection and sizing is done on individual castings.
+- Finally, inspection and sizing are done on individual castings.
 The inspection includes both visual and automatic type.
 Any which does not meet the required standard is discarded as scrap.
 Sizing is done to make sure that all dimensions of the castings are accurate.
 The castings are well gauged at this stage.